rentpath/slack_queue_bot/README.md

 `ecs-cli compose --verbose --task-role-arn slack-queue-bot --cluster queuebot-cluster --region us-east-2 down`

 The compose serializes the data between restarts using redis.
-Assumign you do the above, and use the same cluster/service/machine, you should get the same data on restart.
+Assuming you do the above, and use the same cluster/service/machine, you should get the same data on restart.